 5 Walnut Street, Northampton

-Valley CDC developed these 3 home ownership initiatives between 1997 -2000.
+Valley Community Development developed these 3 homeownership initiatives between 1997 -2000.
 The properties were acquired, rehabbed and sold to low-income first time homebuyers.
 Additionally, 65-67 N. Main Street and 5 Walnut Street each included an income-restricted three-bedroom rental apartment.

-Valley CDC purchased 10 two-bedroom units in a distressed condominium project in December 1992 along with the development rights to build an additional 12-24 units.
+Valley Community Development purchased 10 two-bedroom units in a distressed condominium project in December 1992 along with the development rights to build an additional 12-24 units.
 A 10 unit building (34 Michelman) was completed in the summer of 2004 along with the moderate rehabilitation of 18 Michelman and minor rehab to 79 Michelman.
-The property is currently managed by Home City Housing.
+Valley Community Development owns 24 family apartments.

 Go West | 1-3 North Main Street, Florence

 Completed in November 2005.
-Valley CDC substantially renovated an existing SRO, which now contains 17 enhanced SRO’s and two retail spaces on the first floor, including Cup and Top Cafe.
-Four rental subsidies are set aside for clients of the Department of Mental Health and seven units are set aside for homeless individuals.
-There remaining six units are rented to tenants who are at or below 80% of the area median income.
-The property is currently managed by Home City Housing.
+Valley Community Development substantially renovated an existing SRO, which now contains 17 enhanced single room occupancies and two retail spaces on the first floor, including The Freckled Fox Cafe.
+Four rental subsidies are set aside for clients of the Department of Mental Health (DMH) and seven units are set aside for homeless individuals.
+The remaining six (6) units are rented to tenants who are at or below 60% of the area median income.

 School Street | 46-48 School Street, Northampton

-8-unit affordably family rental apartments that were completed in November 2008.
-This property is currently managed by Home City Housing.
+8-unit affordable family rental apartments that were completed in November 2008.

 Parsons Village | 71 Parsons Street, Easthampton

 38 affordable family rental apartments completed in August 2015.
 These townhouse-style apartments are equipped with highly energy efficient features.
-The development consist of studio, one-bedroom, two-bedroom, and three-bedroom apartments that are located around a common green with a community building with laundry facilities and a playground.
-The property is currently managed by HAPHousing.
+The development consists of studio, one-bedroom, two-bedroom, and three-bedroom apartments that are located around a common green with a community building with laundry facilities and a playground.
+The property is currently managed by Way Finders.